Tummy Tuck (Abdominoplasty)

 How Much Does a Tummy Tuck Cost?

-According to the American Society of Plastic Surgeons (ASPS), the average cost of tummy tuck surgery is $6,250.* This pricing, however, is solely indicative of the average surgeon’s fee in the U.S. and does not take into account additional expenses for anesthesia, surgery facility charges, potential medications and/or postoperative garments, and more.
+On average, the cost of a Tummy tuck at our practice is about $12,000.
+This pricing, however, is solely indicative of the average surgeon’s fee in the U.S. and does not take into account additional expenses for anesthesia, surgery facility charges, potential medications and/or postoperative garments, and more.
 It is also important to understand that a plastic surgeon’s fee is representative of his or her training, skill, experience, and even geographic location.

 For a precise abdominoplasty quote, a personal consultation with Dr. Holzman is required.
 At this time, he can evaluate your needs and goals, formulate a personalized treatment plan, and provide an itemized breakdown of all projected costs associated with your care.
 If desired, a member of our team can also introduce you to plastic surgery financing options accepted at our practice, enabling you to choose a payment plan that fits your unique budget.